 A higher education loan shall provide the maximum amount of the loan, i.e. 100% of the cost of education.
 It shall cover the following costs arising from your higher education obligations:

-Living expenses, including book, computer and project expenses, up to 75% of the total cost of living.
+- Living expenses, including book, computer and project expenses, are up to 75% of the total cost of living.
 (No more than 20% of the gross school fees payable for the entire course).

 Pre-approved loans do not vary in their essence from regular loans, except that you are not the one who reaches out to your lender.
 On the opposite, it is the other way around; it’s the lender’s proposition to you.
 More often than not, such loans are given to clients who have maintained a strong repayment track record.
 Nevertheless, note that the lender conducts an in-depth assessment of the creditworthiness of the customer before making pre-approved loan deals.